An orbit-averaged generalized-Landau kinetic equation for the relaxation evolution of finite weakly-coupled star

+If the anti-normalization condition holds, we retrieve the standard expressions\footnote{The integral $\iint\text{d}1\, \text{d}2\, g(1,2,t)\, \phi(r_{12})$ in the total energy is typically neglected since it is $N$ times less significant than the rest of the terms.
+However, the present work leaves the term in the total energy since the Gilbert's and g-Landau- equations are derived by expanding the BBGKY hierarchy by the discreteness parameter, $1/N$.} of the total number and the total energy

-The anti-normalization is in importance to correctly define the DF, total energy and total number of stars at order of $\mathcal{O}(1/N)$ following equation \eqref{Def.N2_E2} in other words, if the condition is not satisfied in formulation, one must \emph{prove} the conservation of 'total' number and energy defined by equations \eqref{Def.N3} and \eqref{Def.E3}.
+The anti-normalization condition is important to correctly define the DF, the total energy, and the total number of stars at the order of unity in equation \eqref{Def.N2_E2}.
+If a kinetic formulation can not satisfy the condition, one must validate the the definitions of total number and total energy, equations \eqref{Def.N3} and \eqref{Def.E3}.
 (In equation \eqref{Def.E3}, even the polarization effect contributes to the total energy!)

-One must recognize in equation \eqref{Eq.U_cor} that use of the anti-normalization condition and negligence of the polarization effect $\left(\int\left[\phi(r_{13})g(2,3,t)+\phi(r_{23})g(1,3,t)\right]\text{d}3\right)$ are equivalent, meaning as long as the system satisfies the anti-normalization condition, one may neglect the effect of polarization as an approximation, holding the conservation of total energy as well as that of number.
+We can easily confirm in equation \eqref{Eq.U_cor} that employing the anti-normalization condition is equivalent to neglecting the gravitational polarization effect $\left(\int\text{d}3\,\left[\phi(r_{13})\,g(2,3,t)+\phi(r_{23})\,g(1,3,t)\right]\right)$.
+As long as a kinetic equation satisfies the anti-normalization condition, one may neglect the effect of the polarization as an approximation, which still holds the standard definitions of the total number and the total energy of stars.